jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 2. Click `Salesforce Request`, scroll down to _Custom Fields and Relationships_, and click **New**.

 3. The wizard helps you quickly specify everything about a new field, including its name, labels to use for app pages, help information, and visibility and security settings.
 Create the First & Last Name field as follows:

-  a.
-For `Data Type`, select `Text`, and click **Next**.
+4. For `Data Type`, select `Text`, and click **Next**.

-  b.
-Fill in the custom field details:
+5. Fill in the custom field details:
   - Field Label: `User First & Last Name`
   - Length: 60

-  c.
-Leave the defaults for the remaining fields, and click **Next**.
+6. Leave the defaults for the remaining fields, and click **Next**.

-  d.
-Click **Next** again to accept the default field visibility and security settings.
+7. Click **Next** again to accept the default field visibility and security settings.

-  e.
-Click **Save & New** to save the User First & Last Name field and return to the first step of the wizard.
+8. Click **Save & New** to save the User First & Last Name field and return to the first step of the wizard.

 ## Add an Email Field to the Object